paninski-lab/lightning-pose/docs/README.md

 General instructions [here](http://www.sphinx-doc.org/en/stable/tutorial.html).

-### Install Sphinx from the command line:
+Install Sphinx from the command line:

 ```
-$ pip install Sphinx
+pip install Sphinx
 ```

-### sphinx-quickstart

 Next we want to set up the source directory for the documentation.
 In the command line, `cd` to the root of the project documentation directory (something like `docs`) and enter:

 ```
-$ sphinx-quickstart
+sphinx-quickstart
 ```

 You'll be prompted to enter a number of user options.
 For most you can just accept the defaults.